 We have all had frustration with flash at times, so please don’t feel alone if you are struggling to get the results your after!!
 Using the correct flash settings for your environment is critical to getting a “proper” exposure overall.
 Flash helps freeze your subject, so often you will need to sacrifice the best exposure possible for a sharp shot.
 I’ll explain as we go..

-When using AutoFlash the Nex-6 will chose to use it at it’s own discretion in both dark environments and Super Bright Sunny environments.
+When using AutoFlash on the Nex-6. it will chose to use it at it’s own discretion in both dark environments and bright sunny environments.
 This mode is available in The iAuto Modes and a few scene modes, but does not allow for flash exposure comp adjustments.

-I had pretty good luck with AutoFlash taking a few snapshots of Chubs and Layla around the house using AutoFlash Mode.
+I had pretty good luck with AutoFlash on my Nex-6 taking a few snapshots of Chubs and Layla around the house.

 The purpose of fill flash, as I understand it and apply it to my photography, is this: Theoretically adds a little extra Fill Light into the scene to help soften harsh shadows due to the Sun or other harsh lighting scenarios.
 Great for brightening deep eye sockets or under hat brims for example.